 Content area is 1280x800 at offset x=0 y=0

-to stop the recording.
+Press Control+C (or Command+C) to stop the recording.

-Some useful command-line options include:
+Some useful command-line options:

-Flag | Description |
+| Flag | Description |

 --size widthxheight |

-Specify the video size |
+Specify the video size. |

 --bit-rate |

-Set the video bitrate in Mbps |
+Set the video bitrate in Mbps. |

 --time-limit |

-Set a time limit (current max/default is 3 minutes) |
+Set a time limit (the current max and default is 3 minutes). |

 --verbose |

-Display output while recording otherwise the command will be silent. |
+Display output while recording.
+Otherwise the command will be silent. |

-Transfer the video to your Desktop using the following command:
+Transfer the video to your Desktop with:

 $ adb pull /sdcard/video.mp4 ~/Desktop